A repost from about six years ago. I’d like to say that things have gotten better, and perhaps that’s true.

-You get the idea, and I’m sure that if you use Twitter, you’ve gotten these too.
-This is because spammers not only continue to hit our email addresses as they did in the very beginning, but they now hit our Twitter, Facebook, blog comments and just about anything else that we use online.
+You get the idea and I’m sure, if you use Twitter, you’ve gotten these too.
+This is because spammers not only continue to hit our email addresses as they did in the very beginning, but they now hit our Twitter, Facebook, blog comments, and just about anything else that we use online.

-It’s gotten so out of hand that our brains are turning into mushy grey goo, and we’ve grown complacent to the onslaught of unsolicited advertising to the point that if we no longer had it, we’d feel an empty void of some kind.
+It’s gotten so out of hand that our brains are turning into mushy grey goo.
+We’ve grown complacent to the onslaught of unsolicited advertising to the point that, if we no longer had it, we’d feel an empty void of some kind.

 I kind of have to admit, I LIKE the blog comments that say, “Hey, nice blog!
-Can I add you to my blogroll?” and it’s signed “usedcarsforcheap.com” SURE!!
+Can I add you to my blogroll?” but are signed something like “usedcarsforcheap.com.”
+SURE!!
 BRING IT ON!!!
 ADD ME!!!!!
 SPAM ME!!!!!!!